analogdevicesinc/libm2k/README.md

 # libm2k

-Library for interfacing with the ADALM2000
+Library for interfacing with the ADALM2000.
+More information available at https://wiki.analog.com/libm2k Windows builds available at https://ci.appveyor.com/project/analogdevicesinc/libm2k